simonbrewer/pjwoodlands/README.md

 # pjwoodlands

-Simple NetLogo models to simulate the growth of a forest.
+Simple NetLogo models to simulate the growth of a pinyon-juniper woodland.

 The aims are:

 - To have trees that accumulate biomass
-- Competition between individuals
+- Tress that die and leave standing or fallen biomass
-- Recruitment
+- Recruitment into empty patches
-- Loss through mortality or harvesting

-V1: Simple binary suitability and growth

-V2: Added continuous suitability and biomass driven competition

-V3: Added mortality

-Have dropped versioning numbers with the moved to GitHub
+Updated, simplified version with simple growth/biomass model